xlcnd/isbntools/docs/devs.rst

    then you don't need a conf file.
 Just use the methods in ``isbntools``.
    Probably you are better served with isbnlib_.

-2. If you rely heavely in metadata (or file renaming) and don't want to implement caching yourself, then you **need** an ``isbntools.conf`` file in a directory were your program could write.
+2. If you rely heavily in metadata (or file renaming) and don't want to implement caching yourself, then you **need** an ``isbntools.conf`` file in a directory were your program could write.
 You can use ``isbntools.conf`` to programatically manipulate the conf file.